jaiswalshanu42-collab/ACE-Ai/README.md

 # ACE-Ai
-A ai that can be used for various things like gaming
+A ai that can be used for various things like gaming.